Finding a Numerical Value for the Meaning of Life, the Universe and Everything

 Wars do make many good stories (and often drive technological advances), but what happens after the war counts too.
 If the outcome is total destruction then the lack of life and thus stories after the war will make the grand Story Points total over time worth less than a universe where the war didn't happen.

 That does lead to the one obvious immediate conclusion from Story Points: we need to spead life to other planets in our solar system.
-If we don't do that then another giant asteroid impact or continent-wide volcanic event or climate problem (ice age or hot age) or atomic fusion bomb warfare could wipe out life on planet Earth, ending the interesting stories for ages, if not forever.
+If we don't do that then another giant asteroid impact or continent-wide volcanic event or climate problem (ice age or hot age) or atomic fusion bomb warefare could wipe out life on planet Earth, ending the interesting stories for ages, if not forever.
 Similarly, inhabiting another star system would keep the story going if a gamma ray burster or rogue star collision destroys the solar system.

 Diverse forms of life and activities are more interesting than a monolithic culture.
 Also, plagues and other diseases can completely destroy a monoculture while a more diverse collection of living things can partially survive a similar disaster.
-Future robot or other artificial life forms may also wish to keep around some of their predecessors both as a backup source of life in case of unknown future problems (such as a cyber-virus or deadly meme deactivating robots in the real world) and for the tourism value of seeing living history, and adding a few new stories to the history of the universe.
+Future robot or other artificial life forms may also wish to keep around some of their predecessors both as a backup source of life in case of unknown future problems (such as a cyber-virus or meme making the robots inactive in the real world) and for the tourism value of seeing living history, and adding a few new stories to the history of the universe.

 Finally, the Story Points Ethical Calculus may be considered to be the best ethical system for increasing the story points of the universe.
 A trivial answer at first glance, but at least it's consistent with itself.
 Though could some other cultural goal or way of life lead to more and better stories?